House Painting Costs

 - Will the weather cause painting delays and interrupt your painting schedule?
 This could be problematic for those who took time off of work to paint.

-An increase in property value benefits all homeowners, selling or not.
-First impressions correlate to the value of your home.
-People see the front of your home first, so don’t underestimate curb appeal.
-The appearance of your home is so important that even a poorly managed front yard can result in a decrease in value.
+An increase in property value benefits all homeowners including future residents, sellers and neighbors.
+First impressions always correlate to the value of your home.
+The front of your home is the first thing people see, so don’t underestimate the importance of curb appeal.
+The appearance of your home is so critical, that even a poorly managed front yard can result in a decrease in value.

 The condition of your home directly affects its value.
-When selling your home, real estate agents suggest improving the condition of the paint to get the largest return on investment.
+When selling your home, real estate agents suggest improving the condition of the paint in order to get the largest return on your investment.
 Exterior improvements, such as painting and updating the front entry, have an average return at resale of 95.5%.

-An exterior paint job boosts curb appeal.
+It is an irrefutable fact that an exterior paint job boosts curb appeal.
 An exterior paint job offers great results with little investment in comparison to the return.
-And so, whatever amount your house painting costs totals, it’s worth it.
+Whatever it costs to paint your home, in the end it’s always worth it.